 An equipment stipend* is a sum of money given to employees for them to use to purchase equipment to make working easier and more productive.

-These are not to be confused with remote work stipends which are another form of work stipend for employees that include other items like internet, office plants, etc.
+*These are not to be confused with remote work stipends which are another form of work stipend for employees that include other items like internet, office plants, etc.

 Further details on what they are:

 Below are a few examples highlighting the unique approaches.